grahamcarman/docs/astro/develop-project.md

 ### Add a CA certificate to an Astro Runtime image

 If you need your Astro Deployment to communicate securely with a remote service using a certificate signed by an untrusted or internal certificate authority (CA), you need to add the CA certificate to the trust store inside your Astro project's Docker image.
-It happens when Security/Network team implements Man-in-the-Middle (MitM) approach for traffic monitoring.
+You might need to use this approach if your Security or Network team implements a Man-in-the-Middle (MitM) approach for traffic monitoring.

-1. Ask Security/Network team for internal root certificate.
+#### Prerequisites
+- The internal root certificate.
+You might need to request this from your Security or Network team
+- Your Astro project `dockerfile`.
+See [Install packages from Private repository](/astro/develop-project#install-python-packages-from-private-sources) for an example.

+#### Step 1: Add trusted hosts
-2. Create `pip.conf` file in your project folder with following content:
+1. Create `pip.conf` file in your project folder with following content:

     ```shell
     [global]